 There are two types of fiber:

-- Soluble fiber, for example, glucomannan and beta-glucan, mix with water in the body.
+- Soluble fiber: This type of fiber can be mixed with water in the body.
 They form a gel-like substance that slows the digestion of food.

-- Insoluble fiber does not mix with water and helps the digestive system pass food easily.
+- Insoluble fiber: This type of fiber does not mix with water and helps the digestive system pass food easily.

 To tell the difference between the two, picture them with the effects of water.
 Oatmeal is soluble and gets sticky and thick when wet, so slows the digestion as it moves through the body.
 Celery is insoluble as it stays crunchy when mixed with water.